By Dr. Pellumb Kabashi, DBA, MBA, CES, CFE, EA

-Knowing how to establish Florida residency is one of the most powerful tax planning moves available to high earners moving from California, New York, or other high-tax states.
+Florida residency rules for high net worth taxpayers can be the single most powerful tax planning move available to high earners moving from California, New York, or other high-tax states.
 For high-net-worth families with primary homes in high-tax states like New York, California, Massachusetts, Illinois, or New Jersey, establishing Florida residency is one of the most powerful estate and income tax planning moves available.

 No state income tax.
 No state estate or inheritance tax.
 Strong asset protection rules, including a homestead exemption that is the broadest in the country.
 And in Naples, the lifestyle is the part that closes the deal.